 "Today IS the day, let's have fun, let's create art, let's make memories together!
 You are you, no matter what size, shape, color or if you need a pedicure or your roots dyed.
 We can always find an excuse as to why we don't feel good enough to have our picture taken.
 But yesterday is already past, and tomorrow is not promised.... so let's celebrate and remember who you are today."

 "Wear clothes that fit nicely, that you can move around in.
-I prefer solids and simple patterns as well as textures and layers.
-T-shirts, especially with logos are not my favorite.
-I'd like your photos to be timeless, and for you to look back for years to come and associate your photos with a fun memory and not be jolted with, "Why was I wearing that?
-I don't even like that band/sports team/fashion statement anymore."
+Choose solids and simple patterns as well as textures and layers.
 When dressing an entire family, your color doesn't need to match exactly, but it is nice to same in the same hue of colors.
 Pick a favorite color and then accent with a complimentary color.
 You can bring in jewelry, belts, accessories etc that bring that pop of color into your photo.
 The fun thing about layers, is that you can take things off or add things and create completely different looks without having to change your clothes.
 If you want to bring different outfits, go ahead!
 Just keep in mind the time it takes to change, and how long you've booked your photographer.
-If you keep them past the time they've scheduled for you, there may be extra charges."
+If you keep them past the time they've scheduled for you, there may be extra charges"